Where In The World Is Your There?

 My friends, when you stay in the Will of God; when you obey God, it does not matter what you’re going through.
 If you keep your “Yes Lord,” you will end up doing what He has called you to do.
 There was a time in my life when I was like Jonah in the belly of the big fish.
 But God allowed that great big fish of life’s trials and circumstances to spew me out on the grounds where he wants me to talk to His people.

 The temporal can’t compare to the eternal.

 Whenever the overwhelming feeling of being unfulfilled while God is doing so much comes in, let the question, “Where is your there” remind you of the story of Hannah and Peninnah and what Elkanah said to Hannah when she was saddened by not getting her heart’s desire.
 He said in 1 Samuel 1:8 “…..Hannah, why weepest thou? and why eatest thou not? and why is thy heart grieved? am not I better to thee than ten sons?”
 (KJV) In other words, he was saying, “Aren’t I enough?” …..The point?
 Where in the world is there?
 Being engulfed in the Will and presence of God is our there.
 Loving and living a life serving Jesus is “there.”
-My ultimate “there” is Heaven.
+My greatest “there” is Heaven.